cadwiki/cadwiki-nuget/README.md

 ## Project details

 ### CadDevToolsDriver
+Project used for developer testing of the CadDevTools project.

 ### cadwiki.AcRemoveCmdGroup
+C++ project that calls part of the AutoCAD C++ api to unload a command.

 ### cadwiki.AdminUtils
+Admin Utilities for managing Assembly version strings.

 ### cadwiki.AutoCAD2021.Interop.Utilities
+Utilities for launching and controlling AutoCAD 2021.

 ### cadwiki.AutoCAD2022.Interop.Utilities
+Utilities for launching and controlling AutoCAD 2022.

 ### cadwiki.CadDevTools
+Single project that references all the other projects.
+This is the main project that a CAD developer would need to leverage to get value from the other projects.

 ### cadwiki.DllReloader
+Reloads dll's into Autodesk products Application Domain.

 ### cadwiki.FileStore
+Resource files that are used by the other projects

 ### cadwiki.NetUtils
+Static utility methods.

 ### cadwiki.NUnitTestRunner
+NUnit test runner that accepts a type array and executes tests and collects test evidence.

 ### cadwiki.WpfUi
+Collection of Windows Presentation Foundation User Interface's.

 ### UnitTests
+MSUnit test project for validating the logic in each project works as expected.